kmkurn/ppt-eacl2021/README.md

     conda env create -n [env] -f environment.yml

 Replace `[env]` with your desired environment name.
+Once created, activate the environment.
 The command above also installs the CPU version of PyTorch.
 If you need the GPU version, follow the corresponding PyTorch installation docs afterwards.
 If you're using other package manager (e.g., pip), you can look at the `environment.yml` file to see what the requirements are.

 ## Preparing dataset